 The best moisturizer to use for acne in the winter

-When choosing a moisturizer—a key product to go along with your topical acne treatment cream—you want to make sure it contains ingredients that are non-comedogenic (won’t clog pores) and help to lock in moisture.
-Our dermatologist-favorite “secret ingredient” for effective moisturizers (especially during winter) is called Dimethicone.
-As a silicone family member, Dimethicone is hypoallergenic, non-comedogenic, and won’t sensitize the skin.
-It helps to offset any dryness from harsh winter conditions without adding a greasy finish to the skin.
+When choosing a moisturizer—a key product to go along with your topical acne treatment cream—you want to make sure it contains ingredients that are non-comedogenic (won't clog pores) and help lock in moisture.
+Our dermatologist-favorite "secret ingredient" for effective moisturizers (especially during winter) is called niacinamide.
+Niacinamide is hypoallergenic, non-comedogenic, and It helps offset any dryness from harsh winter conditions without adding a greasy finish to the skin.

-Skincare ingredients to avoid for acne in the winter
+Skincare ingredients to avoid acne in the winter

-Bonus Tip - Why it’s important to wear SPF during the winter!
+Bonus Tip - Why it's essential to wear SPF during the winter!